 I didn’t know I wouldn’t see Jeff again.

 I didn’t know my students would lose their parents.

 I didn’t know Rob on my softball team was gone.

 I didn’t know Chris would lose his brother or Christina would lose her uncle.

 I didn’t know I would attend ten plus funerals and have nightmares for years to come.
-260 innocent souls taken from our community.
+On that day, 260 innocent souls were taken from our community.
 It was a very somber and scary time.
-Everywhere you looked, The American flag would be blowing in the wind.
+Everywhere you looked, the American flag would be blowing in the wind.
 The flag took on a new meaning that day.
 The flag symbolized unity, that we can’t fall and won’t be taken down.
 Seeing the flag everywhere meant we stood together as a city and as a nation.
-During the following weeks I witnessed so many people come together to cheer on the human race.
+During the following weeks, I witnessed so many people come together to cheer on the human race.

 Mayor Giuliani said to go to the city and spend money.
 “Go out to eat, the city needs your help.”
 After attending benefit after benefit, we listened to his plea.
 I went to Asia De Cuba, a trendy hot spot on Madison Avenue.
 Who knew I would meet my husband that night.
 Who knew my future of creating four children was standing right in front of me.

 I went on to marrying Bobby and becoming a military wife.
 9/11 never ended for me because he had to serve in the war in Operation Enduring Freedom.
-I was in for the long hall with the effects of 9/11.
-I had to brave up and deal with the fact that my husband was going head on with those responsible for that solemn day.
+I was in for the long haul with the effects of 9/11.
+I had to brave up and deal with the fact that my husband was going head-on with those responsible for that solemn day.

 Bobby went into Afghanistan with the marines as a Navy Dentist.
 I never thought he was going to be put in harm’s way, but he was.
-He acted like a medic when needed and went into the villages with the marines facing this horror head on.
-I remember on one of his missions he recovered weapons and an 9/11 American flag.
+He acted like a medic when needed and went into the villages with the marines facing this horror head-on.
+I remember on one of his missions he recovered weapons and a 9/11 American flag.